rackerlabs/docs-rackspace-federation/doc/common/common-front.rst

 - Customers can control their account security policies using existing systems
 - Less need to manually create new users in the Rackspace portal
-- Attribute Mapping allows dynamic privileges assignments based on user attributes provided during the login process
+- Attribute Mapping (LINK TO AM GUIDE NOT REFERENCE) allows dynamic privileges assignments based on user attributes provided during the login process